Dublin 2

-Dublin 2, also rendered as D2 and D02, is a historic postal district on the southside of Dublin, Ireland.
+Dublin 2, also rendered as D2 and D02, is a postal district on the southside of Dublin, Ireland.
 In the 1960s, this central district became a focus for office development.
 More recently, it became a focus for urban residential development.
 The district saw some of the heaviest fighting during Ireland's Easter Rising.

 Area profile

-Dublin 2 lies entirely within the Dublin Bay South constituency of the Irish parliament, the Dáil.
+Dublin 2 is in the Dáil constituency of Dublin Bay South.
 The postcode consists of most of the southern city centre and its outer edges.
 It is the most affluent of the four postcodes that make up the bulk of inner city Dublin.
-The others being D1, D7, and D8.
+The others being Dublin 1, Dublin 7, and Dublin 8.
 It is also among the most affluent of all 22 traditional Dublin postal districts and is one of the most affluent in the country.

 Notable places

-D2 includes Merrion Square, Trinity College, Temple Bar, Grafton Street, St Stephen's Green, Dame Street, and Leeson Street.
+Dublin 2 includes Merrion Square, Trinity College, Temple Bar, Grafton Street, St Stephen's Green, Dame Street, and Leeson Street.
 It is home to several government departments and addresses such as Leinster House, Government Buildings, and the Mansion House.

 Usage in Dublin addresses

-Colloquially, Dubliners simply refer to the area as "Dublin 2".
-The postal district forms the first part of numerous seven digit Eircodes that are unique to every single address in the area.
+The postal district forms the first part of numerous seven-digit Eircodes that are unique to every single address in the area.
 For addressing purposes, it appears in both its original form as Dublin 2 and as the first part of a seven digit postal code as D02 a line below.
 For example: